Livestock Information Programme

 LIP covers England; Scotland, Wales and Northern Ireland are also introducing systems which will carry out the same task.

-A new system for all species
+One system for all livestock

 - Quicker, more convenient and practical ways to record livestock moves, births and deaths

-- A competitive trade advantage
+- Provides a competitive advantage